lewismc/design_patterns_ontology/README.md

 # Object-Oriented Software Design Patterns Ontology

-An ontology representing reusable object-oriented software design patterns as detailed in [Gamma, E., Helm, R., Johnson, R., & Vlissides, J. (1995).
+An ontology representing reusable Object-Oriented Software Design Patterns (OOSDP) as detailed in [Gamma, E., Helm, R., Johnson, R., & Vlissides, J. (1995).
 Design patterns: Elements of Reusable Object-Oriented Software.
 Pearson Deutschland GmbH](https://en.wikipedia.org/wiki/Design_Patterns).

 ## Genesis

-I authored this ontology as part of a (re)learning experience when revisiting object-oriented software design after several years.
+I authored this ontology as part of a (re)learning experience when revisiting OOSDP after several years.
 I began this effort in the spirit of (re)embracing the [Learning-by-Doing Principle](https://psycnet.apa.org/fulltext/2014-55719-001.html) with the intention of